twbs/bootstrap/docs/content/images.md

 {% callout warning %}
 #### SVG images and IE 9-10

 In Internet Explorer 9-10, SVG images with `.img-fluid` are disproportionately sized.
 To fix this, add `width: 100% \9;` where necessary.
-Bootstrap doesn't apply this automatically as it causes complications to other image formats.
+This fix improperly sizes other image formats, so Bootstrap doesn't apply it automatically.
 {% endcallout %}

 ## Image shapes